-When you’re participating in classes remotely, it seems like there are even more distractions than in regular classes (email, messages, movies, shopping, etc.) and you might be tempted to multitask.
 Most people think they can multitask effectively, but the simple truth is that most people cannot.
+If you’re participating in classes remotely, it may seem like there are even more distractions than in regular classes (email, messages, movies, shopping, etc.) and you might be tempted to multitask.

 People think they are “multitasking,” but most often people are “microtasking” instead.
 This means they are switching back and forth rapidly between tasks–NOT doing both tasks at once.